data-catering/data-caterer/docs/docs/guide/data-source/metadata/json-schema.md

 ### Run

-Now we can run via the script `./run.sh` that is in the top level directory of the `data-caterer-example` to run the class we just created.
+Now we can run via the script `./run.sh` that is in the top level directory of the `data-caterer/example` folder to run the class we just created.

 === "Java"